JongKI-PARK/OSTEPprac/CHAP07/README.md

 # Notice

+Source code `scheduler.py` is from https://github.com/remzi-arpacidusseau/ostep-homework/tree/master/cpu-sched.
+See more details about this program in https://github.com/remzi-arpacidusseau/ostep-homework/blob/master/cpu-sched/README.md
+In `schduler.py` FIFO, SJF, and RR schedulers are implemented inside.

 # Homework(simulation)

 **1. Compute the response time and turnaround time when running three jobs of length 200 with the SJF and FIFO schedulers.**

 **2. Now do the same but with jobs of different lengths: 100, 200, and 300.**